 Department of ASL-English Interpretation

 Students working toward a BA in ASL-English Interpretation study in a close-knit, multicultural environment in which they can pursue and contribute directly to the advancement of meaningful human communication and effective interpersonal interaction.
-We've assembled a core of both Deaf and hearing teachers who possess broad experience as interpreters, educators, and advocates—teachers who have also developed extensive relationships with Chicago's Deaf and interpreting communities.
+We've assembled a core of both deaf and hearing teachers who possess broad experience as interpreters, educators, and advocates—teachers who have also developed extensive relationships with Chicago's Deaf and interpreting communities.
+Our undergraduate degree program is accredited by the Commission on Collegiate Interpreter Education.

 Our graduates are in high demand as sign language interpreters in such fields as the performing arts, education, business, media, health care, and many others.
 More importantly, however, graduates of the Department of ASL-English Interpretation are educated professionals whose broad understanding of social and theoretical issues helps frame the public's understanding of the challenges and vibrancy of the Deaf community.